Last updated on May 5, 2024

 Global Adjustments

-The Global Adjustments palette lets you correct and adjust image tone, brightness, contrast, detail and texture using the following 4 groups of sliders:
+The Global Adjustments section lets you correct and adjust image tone, brightness, contrast, detail and texture using the following 4 groups of sliders:

 1. Brightness Adjustments :